 This one is mucho grim, but it’s Life Insurance for your kids.
 We don’t need to say anything else about this one.

 THE HOLY GRAIL.
 If you decide to go with term cover (i.e. insurance product for a set term), snap it up.
 Actively seek this one out.
 With a conversion option, you can lengthen the time on your cover without answering any pesky medical questions.
 Even if you’re 62 and in poor health, the insurer has to offer you cover based on your health when you took out the policy.
 Basically, it guarantees you cover in the future regardless of your health.

 In short: there is no outright best Life Insurance – or even outright best insurer.
 It depends on your situation.
 This is particularly true if you have a health issue or chronic illness.

-I recommend that you go to a trusted insurance broker (for example me) and ask them to compare all the insurers and policies for you.
+I recommend that you go to a trusted insurance broker (for example, me) and compare all the main Irish insurers and policies.
 They’ll be able to get you a quote from all the insurers.
 The good ones will talk you through it (in plain English), and you’ll be able to get the best policy for you.